+Part VII applies only to corporations and S corporations.
 Complete this section to compute the total available credit for the taxable year.
 The total available credit is the sum of the credit for current taxable year qualified research expenses and the available credit carryover(s).

-Individuals and corporations (including S corporations that elected to claim the credit) - Enter the current year's credit from Part I, line 16.
+Corporations (including S corporations that elected to claim the credit) - Enter the current year's credit from Part I, line 16.